-PERTH – atWork Australia recently held their 2019 Employer Awards event at the picturesque Boatshed Restaurant on the Swan River.
+PERTH – atWork Australia, a leading disability employment services provider in Perth, hosted its annual Employer Awards event at the picturesque Boatshed Restaurant on the Swan River.
 The annual awards are an opportunity for atWork Australia to acknowledge and give thanks to the valued employers with whom they partner; together making a difference to the lives of thousands of Australians through the power of work.

 Michael Kolomyjec, Group Executive for atWork Australia, said ‘Just in the last year we have placed over 7,650 candidates into work.
 We have seen firsthand how employment improves lives, beyond the job itself.
 Our candidates become highly productive, valued employees who make a positive contribution to society.
 Seeing this transformation is the motivation for what we do, it’s a very powerful thing.’

 A key to atWork Australia’s ongoing success is the strong relationships with employers, many of whom atWork Australia has been partnering with for several years.
 These employers are dedicated to helping Australians find employment, providing them with opportunities to receive training and mentoring, to develop skills and forge their own career paths.
 The 2019 awards were presented in the following categories, which recognise employers’ commitment to giving job seekers a chance at successful and long-term employment:

 The Champion Employer of the Year award recognises excellence and high achievement in providing employment opportunities to all Australians.

 Finalists – Programmed Skilled Workforce, Randstad, Chandler Macleod

 Tim Morphy, CEO MedHealth with Ashley Ives from Stellar